QuarkNerd/blog/efiennes/_posts/2019-07-10-Thinking-out-loud.md

 **Top Tip on public speaking no.8 – If you are taking a walk to help with the nerves, don’t walk so far away, you can’t get back in time for your talk to start.**

-** No comment if this is based on what was very nearly a true story.
+This may or may not be based on what was very nearly a true story.

 When I have words with myself, I apply my version of self-comfort.
 It has been commented on more than once that I have a very strange idea of self-comfort, so be warned, this approach may not be for everyone.